Skip to main content

 Get to Know your Students

-Canvas provides a variety of ways for students to have discussions, both synchronously and asynchronously (please contact me if you would like to discuss the possibilities).
-Student discussions might be one of the best strategies for getting your students involved and engaged in the course content.
-But even the most well-thought discussion prompts can fail if they are not part of the course grade.
-Students prioritize their time based on what is essential to succeed in the course and place optional items last on the list.
-Encourage your students to participate by making these discussions part of a grade in the course.
-I know grading discussions can be tedious and time consuming.
-Consider making the discussion part of a participation grade, which is a meaningful portion of the overall course grade.
+Canvas provides a variety of ways for students to have discussions, both synchronously and asynchronously.
+Student discussions might be one of the best strategies for getting your students involved and engaged in the course content, but even the most well-thought discussion prompts can fail if they are not well-facilitated.
+Be active with your students and provide them meaningful feedback.
+Discussions can be ungraded, but students tend to focus their energy on things that are required as part of a grade.
+Grading discussions can be tedious and time consuming, so consider making them a portion of the overall participation grade.

 MENUCLOSE